-The purpose of this report is to seek the BIFAC's and Board of Directors' ("Board") approval to award the contract for fire alarm monitoring services based on the outcome of the Request for Proposal ("RFP") 21325.
+The purpose of this report is to seek the Board's approval to award the contract for fire alarm monitoring services based on the outcome of the Request for Proposal ("RFP") 21325.

 BIFAC approval is required for the contract award forming this program as it exceeds the \$2.5 million financial approval limit of TCHC's Procurement Award Committee ("PAC"), and Board approval is required as it exceeds the \$5 million financial approval limit of the BIFAC.